pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit add-Money-sprite >}}

-There will be a problem if you build your program now, though.
+There will be a problem if you run your program now, though.
 Can you predict what will go wrong?

 The problem is that a €1 coin will be in the middle of the stage, in